-The User Information File is created upon request of LINDO Systems, by clicking the Info button.
+This command can also be used to upgrade What's Best! to handle larger problems (greater number of constraints, variables, and integers) or to add options to solve other types of problems.
+To upgrade, simply obtain a new license key from LINDO Systems and enter it here, then select OK.
+The User Information File is created upon request of LINDO Systems, by clicking the USER ID Info button.
 It contains the Machine Name, the User Name, and the Disk Identification Number.
-This file USERINFO.TXT can then be sent to LINDO Systems, so to create the full license key for academic purpose.
-By default, this file will be created in the What'sBest! add-in folder, but a different folder can be selected, usually in the local disk drive.
+This file USERINFO.TXT can then be sent to sales@lindo.com, so to create the full license key for academic purpose or a temporary Evaluation license for commercial purpose.
+By default, this file will be created in the What's Best! add-in folder, but a different folder can be selected, usually in the local disk drive.